 3. Too frequent feeding and treats

 This predisposing factor is often forgotten.
-Many people fall in for the sad puppy eyes when a dog begs for food or believe that dogs need to eat as frequently as people.
+Many people fall for the sad puppy eyes when a dog begs for food or believe that dogs need to eat as frequently as people.
 If you look at how dogs evolved over the millennia, they would often fast for a long period of time when food was not available.
 This was a great opportunity for the pancreas to rest.

 Usually I suggest not feeding more than twice a day but once a day with a day a week of fasting is perfect.
 If your dog has elevated pancreas enzymes, you also need to look at treats and how often you give them.
-Grain is often in treats and frequent “treating” give pancreas no rest which may make it more prone to inflammation.
+Grain is often in treats and frequent “treating” gives the pancreas no rest which may make it more prone to inflammation.

 4. Nutrient deficiencies

-Are one of the most troublesome problems in medicine and commonly completely unaddressed by health care practitioners.
+are one of the most troublesome problems in medicine and commonly completely unaddressed by health care practitioners.
 Minerals are essential for proper function of every organ.
 Without them, the pancreas becomes weaker and more prone to inflammation.